aalbedewi98/Intelligent-Agents-January-2026/discussion.md

 Participating in the discussions improved my:
 - Communication skills
-- Ability to explain technical concepts
+- Ability to explain technical concepts clearly
-- Critical thinking
+- Critical thinking and analytical skills
-- Ability to consider different perspectives
+- Ability to evaluate different perspectives and approaches

+These skills were essential in supporting both the team project and the individual system implementation.

 ---

 ## 7. Summary

 Overall, the discussion forums enhanced my understanding of intelligent agents, supported critical evaluation of system design, and improved my communication and teamwork skills.
-This contributes to Learning Outcomes 1 and 4.
+This contributes directly to Learning Outcomes 1 and 4.